Social Security Death Benefits Attorney

 - If there is no eligible spouse, the eligible children of the worker

-For our death benefits lawyer in Pensacola and Mobile to help children collect benefits, the children must meet one of the following requirements:
+For our death benefits lawyer in Mobile to help children collect benefits, the children must meet one of the following requirements:

 - Children were receiving benefits based on the work record of their deceased parent during the month when the worker parent died